How the Fellowship is funded

 The application should clearly articulate the project’s boundaries specifically if it is part of a larger project.

-The Fellowship targets projects that require seed funding.
+The Fellowship targets projects that require funding.
 Any application should emphasize this.
-(It may be that you require seed funding for the development of an extension of an existing project that otherwise would not be funded.
+(It may be that you require funding for the development of an extension of an existing project that otherwise would not be funded.
 Clearly differentiate the development aspect from the overall project in your application).

 The budget should not exceed the $2000 limit of the Fellowship(s).
 The judges do not wish to compromise a project by providing limited funds.
 It is your responsibility to ensure that the funds being sought through the Fellowship will enable you to meet the project goals.
 Supporting documentation is required where resources ‘in kind’ are nominated in the application such as, the use of or access to facilities essential to the project’s success.